emillermcglone/task_tracker/README.md

 Once finished, users can log out.

 # Design Choices
 Users can have more than one manager, but duplicate records of manager/underling are not allowed.
+Users cannot manage themselves.
 As it was not specified, cyclical relationships of manager/underling are allowed.
 Users may still assign tasks to themselves.

 # TaskTracker